 Clorox Disinfecting Bleach, Concentrated Formula | $6.25 at Walmart

 To make an effective bleach solution, you'll need to mix a third of a cup of bleach per gallon of water, or four teaspoons bleach per quart of water.
-Keep the surface wet for 10 minutes, to ensure germs are killed, and then wipe down as normal.
+Spray on, and keep the surface wet for 10 minutes to ensure germs are killed, and then wipe down as normal.

 You should also follow the manufacturer instructions, keep your space ventilated and not mix in anything other than water with your bleach.
-To be on the safe side, you should consider mixing your solution in a clean, new spray bottle.
+To be on the safe side, you should consider mixing your solution in a clean, new spray bottle, then clearly label its contents.
 We've found some purpose-made bottles below.

-The CDC is also very clear that you'll need to wear disposable gloves when you clean and disinfect.
-These are sold out in most places, but we've found a good option.
-The CDC also warns that we should check that our bleach isn't past its expiry date, as only unexpired bleach will be an effective coronavirus-killer when appropriately diluted.
+The CDC is also very clear that you'll need to wear disposable gloves when you clean and disinfect, and that you should check that our bleach isn't past its expiry date, as only unexpired bleach will be an effective disinfectant.

 Marshalltown One-Size Fits All rubber gloves | $2.98 at Lowe's